2 mass shootings in 2 days plunge Serbia into shock, dismay

 Vucic said the suspect repeated the word “disparagement” but it wasn't clear what he meant.

 The president vowed in an address to the nation that the suspect “will never again see the light of the day.”
-He referred to the attack as an act of terror and announced tougher gun-control measures, in addition to those proposed by the government a day earlier.
+He also announced tougher gun-control measures, in addition to those proposed by the government a day earlier.

-He called for a moratorium on new licenses for all weapons in the next two years, a review of all current licenses, longer prison sentences for those who break the rules and “fierce” punishment for anyone caught with illegal weapons.
+He called for a moratorium on new gun licenses for the next two years, a review of all current licenses, longer prison sentences for those who break the rules and “fierce” punishment for anyone caught with illegal weapons.
 But first, police will offer an amnesty to encourage people to hand over illegal guns — an action that has had limited success in the past.

 “We will disarm Serbia,” Vucic promised, saying the government would outline the new rules later Friday.